sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 ### Scope

-The scope of this test plan is to layout a framework of automated tests to ensure feature parity of new transceivers being onboarded to SONiC with the existing feature support.
+The scope of this test plan is to layout a framework of tests to ensure feature parity of new transceivers being onboarded to SONiC with the existing feature support.
+The test plan is planned to be automated.

 The below features/properties of the transceiver are to be tested in this test plan.